Using a child car seat correctly means you’re taking one of the best steps to protect your child in a crash.

 Look for this symbol on the infant and child seats as well as on the vehicle seats.
 Check your vehicle owner’s manual to find out where your UAS anchors are located.

-When the UAS is used, a seatbelt is not required.
 A top tether strap must be used on all forward facing child seats, regardless of whether it is secured by a UAS or a seatbelt.

 Stages